-Shelby Cobra Daytona Coupe - Success made from scratch
+Shelby Cobra Daytona Coupe - Legacy Machine Built From Scratch!

 In late 1962 and early 1963, the Shelby Cobra 289 roadster had already started to dominate in SCCA championship events and a few selected European races.
 It was clear that the little roadster with Ford power had enormous potential and was ready to take on some of the best European teams.
 However, the Shelby Cobra was best on shorter tracks without long straights since it lacked the aerodynamics for top speed.
 The car certainly wasn’t slow but it needed just a little more for dominating on Le Mans, Monza, and similar tracks.

 - Best on shorter tracks, the Shelby Cobra Daytona Coupe lacked the aerodynamics for top speed

 Carroll Shelby soon realized that he needed a new sleeker and more aerodynamic body on Cobra chassis and a running gear in order to compete with coupe cars from other manufacturers.
 But there was a problem: Shelby American was a small racing outfit with no resources for building a new shell and with no real knowledge about aerodynamics.
 Ford, as its partner, was not interested in investing in a new model since it had the GT40 project already started, so Shelby was on its own.

 - Shelby Cobra Daytona Coupe cutaway

 Surrounding the chassis with advanced aerodynamics